top of page

 Step 2: Contact Smith American Bail Bonds at 317-531-5447

-Step 6: Once you have arrived at Smith American Bail Bonds you will be required to fill out confidential paperwork along with an indemnity agreement.
+Step 6: Once you have arrived at Smith American Bail Bonds, you must fill out confidential paperwork and an indemnity agreement.
 An Indemnity agreement means that you are liable for

 Surety Bail Bonding Service Counties